monsoonmaelstrom/book2/book2.md

 “Yes?”
 Liam asks cautiously.

-“How certain are you that you can trust him, because I swear he gives me the distinct impression that he’s going to fuck us all over at any minute.”
+“How certain are you that you can trust him, because I swear he gives me the distinct impression he’s going to fuck us all over at any minute.”

 “If you’d asked me a month ago, I would have told you I trusted him with my life,” Liam says, as he drags a hand across his face.
 “Now… I don’t know.
 I think I still trust him, but I’ll be damned if he isn’t making it difficult.”